DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/5- Useful HTML elements you may not know.md

 ## In Conclusion

-In this article, we’ve discussed a number of **HTML** Tags that are less used and often forgotten.
-I suggest you read the complete list of **HTML** Tags available from [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) or [here](https://html.spec.whatwg.org/multipage/#auto-toc-4) from time to time.
+In this article, we’ve discussed a number of **HTML** tags that are less used and often forgotten.
+I suggest you read the complete list of **HTML** tags available from [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) or [here](https://html.spec.whatwg.org/multipage/#auto-toc-4) from time to time.
 In this way, you’ll refresh your knowledge of semantic elements

-## Other Tags to look and search for
+## Other tags to look and search for

 - [`<template></template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)